brucefan1983/GPUMD/developers/readme.md

-# GPUMD Developer guide
+# GPUMD Developer Guide

 * This file contains information useful for existing and future `GPUMD` developers.

-* You can ignore this file if you are not interested in becoming a devoloper of `GPUMD`.
+* You can ignore this file if you are not interested in becoming a developer of `GPUMD`.

-* This is a work in progress, which will be constantly updated along with the GPUMD developement activities.
+* This is a work in progress, which will be constantly updated along with the GPUMD development activities.

 ## Using git to manage pull request (PR) contributions